Supreme Court Justice

-Associate Justice Lawrence Order arrives at work at eight or nine in the morning and meets with his clerks, who have been carefully chosen based on their law school accomplishments as well as on their lockstep agreement with his judicial views.
+Associate Justice Lawrence Order arrives at work at 8 or 9 in the morning and meets with his clerks, who have been carefully chosen based on their law school accomplishments as well as on their lockstep agreement with his judicial views.
 As on most days, the first order of business is digging through the never-ending pile of applications for the court to hear cases.
-150 of these cases are reviewed each week.
+One hundred and fifty of these cases are reviewed each week.

 Today's first case is Jones v.
 Mississippi.
 Lawyers representing Jones argue that Mississippi's malfunctioning electric chair, commonly known as "Sparky," botched his execution, setting his hair on fire and preventing him from going to heaven to spend blissful eternity with his dead relatives.
 The lawyers argue that this is a violation of the Eight Amendment to the Constitution which prohibits "cruel and unusual punishment."
 This case has made its way up through the court system, with both sides losing and then successfully appealing, so it appears to be the sort of legal quandary the Supreme Court might want to resolve.

 Although most cases presented to the Court are never heard, this one seems like a good candidate.
 The Court has gone back and forth on capital punishment, banning it entirely on Eighth Amendment grounds in the 1970s, and then reversing that decision a few years later.
 This case could result in a number of outcomes: allowing Mississippi to continue using "Sparky," banning the use of electric chairs and enforcing stricter rules for executions to ensure minimal suffering for the condemned, or even banning capital punishment entirely.
 Bet they're wishing they had a three-sided coin right about now.